codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

    max-width="50%"
 %}

-You can disable this security setting at any time.

 ### Update/delete Git personal access tokens
-Update your Git personal access token for each runtime when needed.
+Update your Git personal access token for hosted and hybrid runtimes when needed from the User Settings page.
 To authorize with OAuth2, you have to supply your credentials.
 When authorized, you are automatically directed to the Git Personal Tokens page.

-For OAuth2, the permissions and expiry date are pre-configured by the administrator.
+* For OAuth2, the permissions and expiry date are pre-configured by the administrator.

-For Git personal access tokens, when generating a new token, make sure you select `repo` scope for commits and other actions.
+* For Git personal access tokens, when generating a new token, make sure you select `repo` scope for commits and other actions.

-The User Settings page displays the tokens in your account.

 > If you need access to more than one runtime, you can use the same token for multiple runtimes.
 You must however authorize GitHub access or add the personal access token individually for each runtime.